-Versteeg loses jersey, gets ejected; Rangers beat Flames 4-3
+Rangers beat Flames 4-3, Versteeg loses jersey, gets ejected

-NEW YORK (AP) -- Calgary veteran Kris Versteeg got ejected after losing his jersey during a fight, and waved to jeering fans at Madison Square Garden as he skated off Sunday in the Flames' 4-3 loss to the New York Rangers.
+Chris Kreider and Jesper Fast scored 3:12 apart in the middle of the third period to help the Rangers beat the Calgary Flames 4-3 Sunday for their second victory in their last seven at Madison Square Garden.

+''We're aware obviously of the record we've had here the past few weeks and it's something we want to improve,'' said New York goalie Henrik Lundqvist, who stopped 29 shots. ''Obviously there's no better feeling than to win in front of your own fans. ...
+This is the place where you gain the most confidence when you win.''

-Chris Kreider and Jesper Fast scored 3:12 apart in the middle of the third period to help the Rangers win for the fifth time in seven games overall and improve to 5-0-1 in their last six against Calgary.
+Michael Grabner had a goal and an assist, Rick Nash also scored and J.T.
+Miller had two assists to help the Rangers win for the fifth time in seven games overall and improve to 5-0-1 in their last six against Calgary.

+''I don't think we had our 'A' stuff, but we did a good job defending and not getting hurt by it,'' Rangers center Derek Stepan said.

+Flames veteran Kris Versteeg got ejected after losing his jersey during a fight in the third period, and waved to jeering fans as he skated off.
-Versteeg, a two-time Stanley Cup champion with Chicago and not known as a brawler, tangled with Pavel Buchnevich in the third period.
-Versteeg's jersey got pulled over his head during the scrap, and he adjusted it while heading to the penalty box.

-But an official came over to talk with Versteeg and the 30-year-old forward was tossed because, by rule, his jersey hadn't been properly tied down.
-He waved to the crowd as he left the ice.
+Versteeg, a two-time Stanley Cup champion with Chicago and not known as a brawler, tangled with Pavel Buchnevich and got his jersey pulled over his head during the scrap.
+The 30-year-old forward was tossed because, by rule, his jersey hadn't been properly tied down.

-Michael Grabner had a goal and an assist and Rick Nash also scored for the Rangers.
-J.T.
-Miller had two assists and Henrik Lundqvist stopped 29 shots.

 The Flames, who practiced on an outdoor rink in Central Park on Saturday, had won three in a row.